DnD 5e - Paladin Subclass Breakdown

 - : Freedom of Movement is situational, but Guardian of Faith is surprisingly good area control for a partial caster.

 - : Commune is a very powerful divination if you're clever enough to ask useful questions.
 Flame Strike gives Paladins a much-needed option for handling crowds of weak enemies, especially those which aren't effected by Turn Whatever.
+However, at this level Flame Strike's damage will be underwhelming and unless you're built around Blessed Warrior your spell save DC will be probably be too low to make Flame Strike Reliable.

 - : A decent buff to your attacks.
 This works particularly well with the Great Weapon Master feat since it will offset most or all of the attack penalty.
 One minute should be enough to get through a typical fight, but remember that since Channel Divinity recharges on a Short Rest you'll only be able to use this three times per day at most.